urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

       The result of equals() must change only when the fields involved are changed Inequality with null
-      For any object, a.equals(null) must return false
+      For any object, a.equals(null) must return false String toString() method
+      Returns a string representation of the object
+      By default, when not overridden, it returns a generic string consistent in the name of the class of the object, that at-sign character '@', and the unsigned hexadecimal representation of the hash code of the object

+Comparing objects
+  The relational operators != and == are good for comparing two values,
+    which can be primitive values or references to objects, However, when used for comparing two references, these operators only compare object identity, that means, they check whether both references are pointing to the same object or not

 "native" keyword
   Is only applicable to methods.
 It indicates that the method is implemented in native code using JNI (Java Native Interface)